The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 This measure has the immediate effect of checking imports as the marginal propensity to import becomes zero once the quota limit is reached.

-The quota has the immediate effect of restricting imports as the marginal prosperity to import become zero, once the quota-limited is reached.
+The quota has the immediate effect of restricting imports as the marginal prosperity to import becomes zero, once the quota-limited is reached.

-Thus, the effect of quotas on quantitative restriction (QR) of imports is explicit.
-But the Balance of payments effects of import duties and not to certain.
+Thus, the effect of quotas on the quantitative restriction (QR) of imports is explicit.
+But the Balance of payments effects of import duties are not too certain.

 To correct disequilibrium in the Balance of payments, it is necessary that exports should be increased, the government may adopt export programs for this purpose.

-Export promotion programs include subsidies, tax concession to exporters, marketing facilities, incentives for exporters, reducing export duties, etc.
+Export promotion programs include subsidies, tax concessions to exporters, marketing facilities, incentives for exporters, reducing export duties, etc.

 Further, to encourage exports the level of costs in the country may have to be brought down.